 Step 4.
 After resting for 5 minutes, gently whisk the chocolate/cream together until the chocolate is completely melted and the ganache is smooth.
 If desired, stir in 2 tablespoons of room temperature butter for a rich and glossy ganache.
 (This step is not in the video)

 How to Pipe Chocolate Ganache

-To pipe chocolate ganache, let the ganache cool in the refrigerator for 30 minutes so it will be firm enough to pipe onto the cookies, cupcakes, or cake.
+To pipe it, let the ganache cool completely in the refrigerator for 30 minutes so it will be firm enough to pipe onto the cookies, cupcakes, or cake.
 It makes a gloriously thick, shiny topping that’s completely irresistible.